joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 Clearing 7 modules and Practicum in 2024 was mentally exhausting, but I'm thankful I was able to hide how mentally shag I was from the people around me.
 Could I have done better if I took 2 modules per semester?
 I guess we'll never know.
 Regardless, I would highly recommend OMSA to anyone who wants to attain a deeper understanding of Data Science.
 OMSA is an affordable course with a very flexible schedule.
 Additionally, the instruction and content is fantastic.

-Two things I have yet to receive in 2024
+Finally, here are two things I have yet to receive in 2024
 1. My GaTech t-shirt from both 2023 and 2024
-2. My newcomers lunch from my home church
+2. My newcomers' lunch from my home church, I've been a member since 1989

 ---